Curious about the differences of arabica vs. robusta?

 In Ethiopia, the beans were being crushed and mixed with fat to be eaten as a stimulant by the Oromo tribe.

 But once they arrived in Arabia “coffee” was born.
 It was written about as a brewed beverage for the first time by Arab scholars who said it helped them prolong their work hours.
 From there coffee spread around the world.

 If coffee beans were brewed into a delicious beverage for the first time in Arabia, it's easy to see why it's called arabica coffee, and why it's also known as Arabian coffee.

 What does arabica coffee taste like?

 High quality arabica coffee should have a slightly sweet flavor, with hints of chocolate, nuts, and caramel.
 You may also notice hints for fruit and berries.
 There will be a slight/pleasant acidity, and a little bitterness.
 Cold brewing coffee can help bring out the sweet flavors of arabica even more.

 The roast you choose will affect the degree to which you notice the flavors.
 The area and soil composition the beans are grown in can also affect the balance of the above flavors.
 Storing coffee beans properly so they stay nice and fresh is a great way to help preserve those yummy flavor notes.

-Most of the coffee you see at the grocery store, market, coffee shop, and cafe – is arabica coffee.
+Most of the coffee beans you see at the grocery store, market, coffee shop, and cafe – are arabica coffee.
 Some brands will mix arabica and robusta coffee beans, especially espresso blends.
 But the majority is arabica coffee.